 Tulsa hospice care provides care with compassion and love for people who are in the last phase of life.
-We want them to have the best possible care in the last phase of their life.
-It provides humane and compassionate care for people in the last phases of incurable disease so that they may live as fully and comfortably as possible.
 Our team here at Seasons hospice focus on comfort for our patients.
+We want them to have the best possible Tulsa hospice care possible in the last phase of their life.
 Tulsa hospice care focuses on the quality of life rather than its length.
+Tulsa Hospice care provided by Seasons hospice is humane and compassionate care for people in the last phases of incurable disease so that they may live as fully and comfortably as possible.

-The goal of symptom and pain control is to assist you in being comfortable while allowing you to stay in control of and enjoy your life.
+Our goal it goal of pain and symptom control is to help patients to be comfortable while allowing them to stay in control.
+This allows patients to enjoy the final stages of their lives.
 This means that discomfort, pain, nausea, and other side effects are managed to make sure that you feel as good as possible, yet are alert enough to enjoy the people around you and make important decisions.

 Home care and inpatient care

-The Tulsa hospice team organizes and supervises all care 7 days a week, 24 hours a day.
-This team is accountable for making sure that all involved services share information.
-This may comprise the inpatient facility, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
-Tulsa Hospice care assures you and your family that you are not alone and can get help at any time.
-You and your caregivers are cheered on to contact your Tulsa hospice team if you’re having an issue, any time of the day or night.
-There’s always someone on call to aid you with whatever may come up.
+The Seasons Hospice Tulsa team of expert doctors, nurses, specialists and volunteers coordinates and supervises all care 7 days a week, 24 hours a day.
+Our team is responsible for making sure that all involved services share information.
+This may include the inpatient facility, the doctor, and other community professionals, such as pharmacists, dentist, clergy, and funeral directors.
+You and your caregivers are encouraged to contact your Tulsa hospice care team if you’re having a problem, any time of the day or night.
+There’s always someone on call to help you with whatever may arise.
+Hospice care assures you and your family that you are not alone and can get help at any time.